getsling/RemoteConfig/README.md

 If you're not using JSON based config files, you don't need to include any of them.

 ### ARC Support
-RemoteConfig requires ARC support and should run on iOS 4.0 and higher.
+RemoteConfig is built using ARC and modern Objective-C syntax.
+You will need Xcode 4.4 or higher to use it in your project.

 ## Issues and questions